codeblackgroup/agile_charts/README.md

 To append a column in a table:

     Agile.tableOps.addColumn({
-        name: 'My New Column', //this will be displayed as the header column
+        name: 'My New Column',    //this will be displayed as the header text of the new column
-        col1: 'Benefit', //first value to base new column value off of
+        col1: 'Benefit',          //header text of first column to base new column value off of
-        col2: 'Cost', //second value to base new column value off of
+        col2: 'Cost',             //header text of second column to base new column value off of
         operation: 'subtract',    //operation to perform, in this case, col1 - col2 })

 ## Contributing